labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step2.md

     """Create a float property with type checking.""" return typedproperty(name, float)
 ```

+These functions are just wrappers around the `typedproperty` function, making it easier to create properties of common types.

 6. Create a new file named `stock_enhanced.py` that uses these convenience functions: